choucurtis987/fall2021_honors_project/README.md

 # How to use the Fiber Alignment Tool
 1. The tool is located in [scopeclient.py](/scopeclient.py) file therefore download the file.
 2. You may need to change the address of where the client connects to the server.
-Therefore, if needed change the following lines to the proper address but keep with the same commands.
+Therefore, if needed, change the following lines to the proper address but keep the same commands.
 ```python
 f = urllib.request.urlopen('http://localhost:5022/?COMMAND=curve?')
 f2 = urllib.request.urlopen('http://localhost:5022/?COMMAND=wfmpre?')